Unified communications solutions that tap managed services and

 Second, he added, end users may struggle to adopt new forms of communication and simply rely on those tools that they are most familiar with, namely voice systems or e-mail.
 Finally, he said, while businesses are increasing investments for communications -- 41 percent say this area is growing relative to other parts of the IT budget -- this may be only for the purchase of new tools.

 Technology solution providers are in a prime position to help companies address their unified communications needs, beginning by leading clients through a needs assessment to determine which style and tool options might work best.
 Robinson cites video conferencing as a prime example.

 One of the ways to possibly bring focus to the UC discussion is to focus on business metrics.
 Reducing costs and improving employee productivity are the top priorities among businesses for their communications strategies -- both of these areas are rated as high priorities by 68% of companies, Robinson said.

-"But only 49 percent rate improved business metrics as a high priority, even though these metrics -- such as improved customer satisfaction or a shortened sales cycle -- are the real drivers for a company," he concluded.
+"But only 49 percent rate improved business metrics as a high priority, even though these metrics -- such as improved satisfaction or a shortened cycle -- are the real drivers for a company," he concluded.
 "To improve these metrics, it may require building new processes that are enabled by new communications tools."

 Posted: 2012-05-31 @ 7:13pm PT

 Employee productivity is only good if it results in improved business results, so I am surprised that only 49% of respondents see that.
 Maybe it depends on who you are asking the question.